 Service Providers

-A HAP Service Provider (SP) is a stateless attester that cryptographically verifies whether a proposed action satisfies the structural requirements of a HAP Profile.
+A HAP Service Provider (SP) is an attester that cryptographically verifies whether a proposed action satisfies the structural requirements of a HAP Profile.

 SPs do not validate truth.
 They validate Profile compliance.
 SPs do not trust executors.
 They enable users to enforce boundaries.